 - This handheld bidet is a classic example of where it makes sense to buy something to avoid buying many more disposable items – in this case, toilet paper.
 You can save rolls and rolls of toilet paper from the septic system from this one investment.
-It’s also way more hygienic because, let’s be real, toilet paper is not going to remove everything unless you wipe yourself raw. [vertical-spacer]
+It’s also way more hygienic because, let’s be real, toilet paper is not going to remove everything that you want it to.

 - You use the toilet.
 Sometimes there are stains – it’s unavoidable!
 However, a plastic toilet brush IS avoidable.
 You can get this natural toilet brush made with coconut fibers for a pretty reasonable price.
 If you can splurge a bit, here’s a nifty natural toilet brush (though not vegan) with a convenient stand.